In the Mill Valley Public Library

 Today, the History Room collection includes 6,000 photographs, 500 maps, 200 oral histories, several thousand books and magazines and hundreds of thousands of letters, brochures, advertisements, newspaper clippings and many other documents.
 Besides extensive files on places and events, the History Room collection also includes biographical information on thousands of current and former Mill Valley residents, houses, buildings and local businesses.
 Additionally, the History Room also maintains a collection of books written by local authors on any subject.

 Beginning in 2005, the History Room commenced a major project to digitize many parts of the collection.
 That digitization project continues today and will probably continue for many additional years.
 History Room staff are busy entering data, images and many types of documents into the library’s Past Perfect Museum software.

 Many of the photographs, maps, oral histories and other information from the History Room’s collection will soon be publicly accessible on the library’s web site using the Past Perfect online retrieval software.
 The History Room promotes local history by supporting research and making historical information accessible to the public.
 Additionally, as part of the public library operated by the City of Mill Valley, the History Room preserves and maintains the city archives.
 The History Room also works closely with the Mill Valley Historical Society, the Mill Valley Art Commission and other prominent groups with a strong interest in local history.

-If you are interested in becoming a volunteer for the History Room please contact the History Room Librarian David Grossman.
+If you are interested in becoming a volunteer for the History Room please contact the History Room Librarian Cate Mayfield.